Aleson Shipping, government inspectors to be charged over sunken ship

-Transportation secretary Giovanni Lopez has ordered the filing of charges against domestic carrier Aleson Shipping Lines, Inc. for negligence and safety lapses involving its passenger ferry, MV Trisha Kerstin 3
+• Transportation Secretary Giovanni Lopez ordered the filing of charges against Aleson Shipping Lines for negligence and safety lapses involving the sinking of its passenger ferry, MV Trisha Kerstin 3

-Lopez also ordered the relief of eight Maritime Industry Authority and five Philippine Coast Guard personnel who conducted the pre-departure inspection of the vessel, and the PCG Zamboanga station commander for command responsibility
+• Lopez ordered the relief of eight Maritime Industry Authority and five Philippine Coast Guard personnel who conducted the pre-departure inspection of the vessel, and the PCG Zamboanga station commander for command responsibility

-Lopez also directed MARINA to file administrative charges against three Zamboanga regional officers for neglect of duty
+• MARINA will also file administrative charges against three Zamboanga regional officers for neglect of duty

-Transportation secretary Giovanni Lopez has ordered the filing of charges against domestic carrier Aleson Shipping Lines, Inc. for negligence and safety lapses involving its passenger ferry, MV Trisha Kerstin 3, which sank off the waters in Basilan, claiming the lives of 52 passengers, crew, and a Philippine Coast Guard (PCG) personnel.
+Transportation Secretary Giovanni Lopez ordered the filing of charges against Aleson Shipping Lines for negligence and safety lapses involving the sinking of its passenger ferry, MV Trisha Kerstin 3.

-In the aftermath of the incident on January 26, MARINA began a comprehensive safety audit on Zamboanga City-based Aleson Shipping Lines, whose entire fleet had been grounded.
+In the aftermath of the sinking, MARINA began a comprehensive safety audit on Zamboanga City-based Aleson Shipping Lines, whose entire fleet had been grounded.

-The MVMV Trisha Kerstin 3, a roll-on/roll-off passenger ferry, was en route to Jolo, Sulu from Zamboanga City when it sank in waters near the island province of Basilan.
+Roll on-roll off passenger ferry Trisha Kerstin 3 was en route to Jolo, Sulu from Zamboanga City when it sank in waters near the island province of Basilan on January 26, claiming the lives of 52 passengers, crew, and a PCG personnel.

-Among the issues found by MARINA investigators were overloading of both the vessel’s passengers and cargoes, non-utilization of the weigh bridge at the port by the rolling cargoes and private vehicles that boarded the vessel, and inconsistencies on the number of people in the passenger manifest as against the actual number of passengers on board.
+MARINA investigators found the vessel overloaded with passengers and cargoes; the weigh bridge at the port not used by the rolling cargoes and private vehicles that boarded the vessel; and there were inconsistencies on the number of passengers in the manifest.

 READ: MARINA starts safety audit of grounded Aleson Shipping fleet